SantoshMarappa/wso2-app/README.md

 curl -v -X POST --data @request.json http://localhost:9090/schoolfinder/ --header "Content-Type:application/json"

-If you want to Test this application wso2 EI
-Deploy SchoolFinderAppCompositeApplication_1.0.0.car or you create car by downloading all the file from the repository.
+If you want to Test this application wso2 EI verion 6.3.0 Deploy SchoolFinderAppCompositeApplication_1.0.0.car or you create car by downloading all the file from the repository.

 To fetch all the school